 By honing in on these pain points within your candidate experience, be prepared to see a new pipeline of distinguished Millennial recruits appreciating your company’s attention to detail and your emphasis on communication.
 This is the make-or-break first impression that candidates have, and if they don’t find their ideal experience with you, they will go elsewhere, fast.
 It’s up to your company to make this experience for your Millennial candidates suck less—and we can help.

-Check out Engage and learn how to take your onboarding to the next level.
+Check out Able and learn how to take your onboarding to the next level.